 What is an arthrogram?

-Arthrograms are done to help find the cause of joint pain and to see if surgery is needed.
-After joint surgery, an arthrogram may be done to check how well your joint is healing.
+An arthrogram is a joint x-ray used to find the cause of pain or check healing after surgery.
 If you have a prosthesis, you may need an arthrogram to see if it is loose.

-What happens during an arthrogram?
+What will happen during an arthrogram?

-- You may be given a shot of anesthesia medicine to numb the area around your joint.
+- You may be given a shot of anesthesia to numb the area around your joint.
 A long, thin needle will be put into your joint space.
-Your caregiver may use x-rays to guide him when he inserts the needle.
+Moving x-rays are used to guide the needle.
 Joint fluid may be removed.

-What happens after an arthrogram?
+What should I expect after an arthrogram?